SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X.md

     $ bundle config build.eventmachine --with-cppflags="-I$(brew --prefix openssl)/include" --with-ldflags="-L$(brew --prefix openssl)/lib"

-On new-ish Macs (2019+) running Catalina, Open SSL 1.0 is not installed.
+**This is now outdated as OFN uses Ruby 2.5.8**: On new-ish Macs (2019+) running Catalina, Open SSL 1.0 is not installed.
 Ruby version 2.3.7 relies on Open SSL 1.0.
 To fix this, I followed [these instructions](https://github.com/rvm/rvm/issues/4889#issuecomment-698414701) to install 1.0 and have rvm look at that installation when it installs ruby 2.3.7.

 ### libv8 and mini_racer issues